Determining quantum phase diagrams of topological Kitaev-inspired models on NISQ quantum hardware: The exact solution of the Kitaev spin chain

 \eeq where we use the standard mapping $|0\rangle=|\uparrow\rangle$ and $|1\rangle=|\downarrow\rangle$.
 After fermionization, the Hamiltonian becomes

-which is identical to the fermionic expression of the Kitaev spin model in the limit $J_y=0$ \cite{Kitaev_AP_2006}.
+which is identical to the fermionic expression of the Kitaev honeycomb model in the limit $J_y=0$ \cite{Kitaev_AP_2006}.
 To solve this, we must transform the four-fermion term.
 We introduce the Majorana fermions on each sublattice $\eta_{\circ/\bullet}$ and $\gamma_{\circ/\bullet}$ \cite{Feng_PRL_2007,Schmoll_PRB_2017}: \beq